JadenLabs/rpj/README.md

 -  list    | List all projects
 -  get     | Get a project by name
 -  code    | Open a project in VS Code
+-  run     | Run a project using the run_cmd field
 ```

 ## Contributing